Delta 5

 Delta 5 was an English post-punk band from Leeds.
+They released several singles with Rough Trade Records and one studio album with Charisma Records imprint Pre.

 Career

 Delta 5 was formed from the same art school scene at Leeds University as Gang of Four and The Mekons.
 The original members of Delta 5, Julz Sale (vocals/guitar), Ros Allen (bass) and Bethan Peters (bass), formed the band "on a lark", but soon became a part of the thriving Leeds post-punk scene, and later added Kelvin Knight on drums and Alan Riggs on guitar, both of whom also played in Dead Beats.
 Combining feminist politics with a two-bass funk-punk sound (much in the style of another, more famous Leeds band, Gang of Four), they released their debut single "Mind Your Own Business" in 1979.

 The members of Delta 5 were important figures in the Rock Against Racism movement and were the subject of a highly publicised assault at the hands of a right-wing group affiliated with rival movement Rock Against Communism.

 After the release of second single "You", the band went on a successful tour of the United States, and soon thereafter left Rough Trade for Charisma Records imprint Pre.
-They recorded their debut album See the Whirl, which suffered from overly clean production and received low marks both critically and commercially.
+They recorded their debut album See the Whirl, which some critics thought too glossy with "tacked-on" sounding horns and keyboards added into their sound.
 Due to the commercial disappointment of the album, the group disbanded.

 Post-breakup

-Apart from bassist Bethan Peters playing on Fun Boy Three's second album Waiting and performing with them live to support its release, the members of Delta 5 were mostly musically inactive.
+Apart from bassist Bethan Peters playing on Fun Boy Three's second album Waiting and performing with them live to support its release, the members of Delta 5 were mostly musically inactive after the group's breakup.
 Meanwhile, Delta 5's recorded output was finding a posthumous fan base internationally.
 The band Shonen Knife recorded a cover version of "You" with Japanese lyrics and renamed "Saboten" ("Cactus") for their 1982 debut album Minna Tanoshiku.

 In 2006, Kill Rock Stars released a compilation of early Delta 5 material titled Singles & Sessions 1979-1981, capitalising on the re-emerging popularity of post-punk bands such as Gang of Four and Wire.
 The set included unreleased material, along with BBC radio sessions and live cuts.

 Delta 5 drummer Kelvin Knight died on 2 December 2015 from liver and kidney failure at the age of 56.
 Singer and guitarist Julz Sale died from cancer in Thailand on 20 September 2021.

 Legacy

-"Mind Your Own Business" is the band's best-known song, having been covered by Chicks on Speed, Le Shok, R. Stevie Moore, Pigface and Dum Dum Girls.
+"Mind Your Own Business" is the band's best-known song, having been covered by Chicks on Speed, Le Shok, R. Stevie Moore, Pigface, Dum Dum Girls, and Mike D 5D.
 It featured in episode 5 of the series Sex Education in January 2019, an episode of the 2020 BBC TV series The A Word, and in an Apple commercial in 2021.

+Julz Sale's name is one of those featured on the sculpture Ribbons, unveiled in 2024.